would you like my help?

 For monthly accounts, the net fees are typically between 1.15%-1.9% per year.

+Do you see your account minimums increasing in the future?
 Most likely they will keep increasing due to rising demand.

+What kind of investments do you offer?
 Each solution is tailored to the individual.
 In general, I offer clients a good combination of low-cost ETFs and investments that most people can’t get access to direct unless they are multi-millionaires.
 Having an 80:20 combination of ETFs (80%) with 20% in more adventurous assets is a winning combination.

+Where do most of your clients live and what do they do?
 I have clients in more than 100 countries and 5 continents for a simple reason; I can be incredibly efficient online due to technology.

 Clients come in all shapes and sizes; expats and locals and in different industries.

-The majority of my clients are either expats, due to the cross-border nature of what I do, or locals who plan to become expats or want to avoid currency depreciation in their own countries.
+The majority of my clients are either expats, due to the cross-border nature of what I do, or locals who plan to become expats or want to avoid currency depreciations in their own countries.

 The later point is pertinent for my clients based in Latin America, Africa and some parts of Asia.

+What if you get hit by a bus tomorrow?
 Your investment is safe as i never hold money and other staff members can take over.

+Do you have access to Vanguard, BlackRock and some of the bigger fund houses?
 Yes, I do.
 My model gives the client access to platforms which don’t restrict you to one specific fund house.

+What about tax?
 We aren’t tax advisors and can’t see the future.
 Worrying about tax doesn’t make sense for a few reasons:

 - The tax rules could change in your country of tax residency when you sell your investment